This post may contain affiliate links. Please read our disclosure policy.

 Notes

-- German Chocolate Twist: Want a German chocolate vibe?
-Mix 3-4 tablespoons of shredded coconut into the frosting for a delightful twist.
+• German Chocolate Twist: For a German chocolate flavor, stir 3-4 tablespoons of shredded coconut into the frosting.

-- Fixing the Frosting: If your frosting starts to thicken too quickly, don’t panic.
-Simply put the saucepan back on the stove over a very low heat and stir it well.
-If needed, add an extra 1/2 tablespoon of milk to achieve the desired consistency.
+• Fixing the Frosting: If the frosting starts to thicken too quickly, place the saucepan over very low heat and stir until smooth.
+If needed, add 1/2 tablespoon of milk to adjust the consistency.

 Nutrition